-Prerequisite(s): DFN\2140, DFN\2200
+Prerequisite(s): DFN\2140, DFN\2200 Location(s): Alfred, Kemptville

 DFN\3510 Experiential Learning in Food and Nutrition Management S,F,W [0.50]

 Student-initiated learning opportunities can be developed as a credit course in consultation with a supervising faculty member.
 Details of the activities included in the program will be outlined in a learning contract initiated by the student and agreed to by the faculty supervisor prior to the commencement of the work experience.